The Hasty Hastings (104km)

 Amenities: Tweed, the route’s official starting point, hosts a couple of general stores, a grocery store, and several restaurants.
 Meanwhile, Tweed Memorial Park features a chip wagon and access to a public beach.
 Marmora, near the route’s halfway point, includes several restaurants, an ice cream stand, and convenience store, with the highlights being the ruins of a 19th century Catholic church and cemetery, and a view of the Marmora Mine.
 Finally, the hamlet of Ivanhoe provides an opportunity to stop by the Ivanhoe Cheese Factory for an ice cream, or to stock up on cheese curds.

 This loop traverses the width of Hastings County, and features a scenic mix of country gravel and rail trails, highlighted by a visit to the village of Marmora, where riders will be treated to the ruins of a 19th century Catholic church, as well as views of the Marmora Mine.
-It should be noted that the route includes several low-lying sections of the Hastings Heritage Trail, which are susceptible to minor flooding in the spring or after a heavy rainfall.
+It should be noted that while much of the route could be ridden on 32mm tires, the Hastings Heritage Trail requires something a bit beefier.
+High volume but treadless tires such as a pair of WTB Horizons or Renee Hearse Babyshoe Pass would be ideal.
+Finally, note that several low-lying sections of the Hastings Heritage Trail are susceptible to minor flooding in the spring or after a heavy rainfall.

 Start from the Tweed Memorial Park and head north out of town via Victoria St. to the Moira River.
 The route then follows the banks of the river for the next 2km until French Settlement Rd.
 Make a right here and continue on firm country gravel to Rapids Rd.